Online Learning: A Modern Introduction Using Convex Optimization: Online Learning with Convex Differentiable Losses

 We also said that the way the losses $\ell_t$ are decided is adversarial.
-Now, without additional assumption we cannot hope to solve this problem.
-Hence, we have to understand what are the \emph{reasonable} assumptions we can make.
+Now, without making any additional assumptions, we cannot hope to solve this problem.
+Hence, we must understand what reasonable assumptions we can make.
 Typically, we will try to restrict the choice of the loss functions in some way.
-This is considered reasonable because most of the time we can decide the set from which the loss functions are picked.
+This is considered reasonable because most of the time, we have some say in deciding the set from which the loss functions are picked.
 So, for example, we will consider only \emph{convex} loss functions.
-However, convexity might not be enough, so we might restrict the class a bit more to, for example, Lipschitz convex functions.
-On the other hand, assuming to know something about the future is not considered a reasonable assumption, because we very rarely have any control on the future.
-In general, the stronger the assumptions the better will be the upper bound on the regret we can prove.
+However, convexity might not be enough, so we might restrict the class a bit more to, for example, convex functions with bounded gradients.
+On the other hand, assuming knowledge of something about the future is not considered a reasonable assumption, because we very rarely have any control over the future.
+In general, the stronger the assumptions, the better the guarantee on the regret will be.
 The best algorithms we will see will guarantee a sublinear regret against the weakest assumption we can make, guaranteeing \emph{at the same time} a smaller regret for \emph{easy} adversaries.

-It is also important to remember why minimizing the regret is a good objective: Given that we do not assume anything on how the adversary generates the loss functions, minimizing the regret is a good metric that takes into account the difficulty of the problem.
+It is also important to remember why minimizing regret is a good objective: given that we do not assume anything about how the adversary generates the loss functions, minimizing regret is a good metric that takes into account the difficulty of the problem.
 If an online learning algorithm is able to guarantee a sublinear regret, it means that its performance on average will approach the performance of any fixed strategy.
-As said, we will see that in many situations if the adversary is ``weak'', for example it is a fixed stochastic distribution over the loss functions, being prepared for the worst-case scenario will not preclude us to get the best guarantee anyway.
+As said, we will see that in many situations, if the adversary is ``weak'', for example, it is a fixed stochastic distribution over the loss functions, being prepared for the worst-case scenario will not preclude us from getting the best guarantee anyway.

-For a while, we will focus on the case that $\ell_t$ are convex, and this problem will be called \textbf{Online Convex Optimization} (OCO).
-Later, we will later see how to \emph{convexify} some specific non-convex online problems.
+For a while, we will focus on the case that $\ell_t$ are convex, and this problem will be called \textbf{\ac{OCO}} .
+Later, we will see how to \emph{convexify} some specific non-convex online problems.